-&lt;sup>4 Includes divestitures of mineral and royalty reserves.
-In 2020 these were primarily in the Permian Basin and in 2021 these were primarily in the Anadarko Basin.
+&lt;sup>4 Includes divestitures of mineral and royalty reserves primarily in the Permian Basin.

 Standardized Measure of Discounted Future Net Cash Flows

 Future cash inflows represent expected revenues from production of period-end quantities of proved reserves based on the 12-month unweighted average of first-day-of-the-month commodity prices for the periods presented.
 All prices are adjusted by field for quality, transportation fees, energy content and regional price differentials.
 Future cash inflows are computed by applying applicable prices relating to the Partnership's proved reserves to the year-end quantities of those reserves.
 Future production, development, site restoration and abandonment costs are derived based on current costs assuming continuation of existing economic conditions.
 There are no future income tax expenses deducted from future production revenues in the calculation of the standardized measure because the Partnership is not subject to federal income taxes.
 The Partnership is subject to certain state based taxes; however, these amounts are not material.
 See Note 2 - Summary of Significant Accounting Policies for further discussion.